Miranda Lambert Stuns At The ACM Awards

 Miranda Lambert Moves On

 After the divorce, Miranda said that she was thrown into a state of disarray and threw herself into writing and creating a new album.
-She released the first single from The Weight of these Wings, titled “Vice.”
+She released the first single from The Weight of These Wings, titled “Vice.”
 It was released on July 18, 2016, and shows an honest look into Miranda’s vulnerability.

 “Every record I’ve ever made has been a reflection of where I am right then in my life, however old I am.
 And I’ve never held back at all.
 But this time with what I happened to be going through in my life, being honest was never really a choice.
 Everybody knew anyway.
 So I just said, I’m gonna journal it, and — good days and bad days — use it for my art”